Kratom Addiction: Signs, Symptoms, Risks, and Treatment Resources

 When a person uses kratom, the mitragynine alkaloid contained within its leaves converts to a compound called 7-hydroxymitragynine, which binds to mu-opioid receptors in the body and brain.
 This causes an experience comparable to a mild dose of opiates such as oxycodone or heroin.

-The stimulating effect of kratom may also be caused by the interactions between 7-hydroxymitragynine and the adrenergic, serotonin, and dopamine receptors in our bodies.
+The interactions between 7-hydroxymitragynine and the adrenergic, serotonin, and dopamine receptors in our bodies may also cause the stimulating effect of kratom.

 Side Effects of Kratom